History of self-driving cars: 2000s

 In November 2007, DARPA again sponsored Grand Challenge III, but this time the Challenge was held in an urban environment.
 In this race, a 2007 Chevy Tahoe autonomous car from Carnegie Mellon University earned the 1st place.
 Prize competitions as DARPA Grand Challenges offered students and researchers an opportunity to research a project on autonomous cars to reduce the burden of transportation problems, including traffic congestion and traffic accidents, which present an increasing challenge for the majority of urban residents.

 Autonomous vehicles have also been used in mining.
 In December 2008, Rio Tinto Alcan began testing the Komatsu Autonomous Haulage System – the world's first commercial autonomous mining haulage system – in the Pilbara iron ore mine in Western Australia.
 Rio Tinto has reported benefits in health, safety, and productivity.
 In November 2011, Rio Tinto signed a deal to greatly expand its fleet of driverless trucks.

 Google began developing its self-driving cars in 2009, but did so privately, avoiding public announcement of the program until a later time.

 2010s

-Many major automotive manufacturers, including General Motors, Ford, Mercedes-Benz, Volkswagen, Audi, Nissan, Toyota, BMW, and Volvo, were in the process of testing driverless car systems.
+Many major automotive manufacturers, including General Motors, Ford, Mercedes-Benz, Volkswagen, Audi, Nissan, Toyota, BMW, and Volvo, and Bosch were in the process of testing driverless car systems.
 BMW has been testing driverless systems since around 2005, and in 2010, Audi sent a driverless Audi TTS to the top of Pike’s Peak at close to race speeds.